 Our Living Labs

-The effects in terms of altered air flow mechanisms on the local air quality and microclimate will be simulated using existing models and also algorithms developed as part of the iSCAPE project in order to select the most effective PCS, particularly focusing on areas with vulnerable populations to air pollution e.g. schools and homes for the elderly near high-trafficked roads, for each Living Lab.
-Finally the PCS will be assessed and/or installed in fully functioning Cities.
+How to make the project results useful for an entire city? iSCAPE fully embraces the Living Lab approach by bringing together all interested stakeholders around the challenge of co-creating real-time interventions – the passive control systems (PCSs) – designed ad-hoc for each test case and then deployed and tested in our real-life cities.
+To find out more about the iSCAPE Living Labs see: https://www.iscapeproject.eu/iscape-living-labs/ The effects in terms of altered air flow mechanisms on the local air quality and microclimate will be simulated using existing models and algorithms developed as part of the iSCAPE project in order to select the most effective PCS, particularly focusing on areas with populations vulnerable to air pollution e.g. schools and homes for the elderly near high-trafficked roads, for each Living Lab.

 TCD and DCC have extensive experience of monitoring and modelling traffic impacts on air quality.
 The involvement of DCC as partner will allow iSCAPE to have the first real world experiment of setting up a LBW and assessing its effectiveness in reducing air pollution exposure for pedestrians by engineering flow patterns and ventilation conditions in a high-trafficked street canyon in Dublin.
 The impacts of background pollution and local emissions will be controlled using the air quality forecasting model developed by TCD in collaboration with the Irish EPA and Met Office.